RalphJbeily/qa-test-assignment/README.md

 ## Running the tests

 Each exercise is written in a seperate test `.spec.ts` file and the three of them can be found under `tests` directory.
-Inside `tests` you will find `first-exercise.spec.ts`, `second-exercise.spec.ts` and `third-exercise.spec.ts`.
+Inside [tests](./tests) you will find [first-exercise.spec.ts](./tests/first-exercise.spec.ts), [second-exercise.spec.ts](./tests/second-exercise.spec.ts) and [third-exercise.spec.ts](./tests/third-exercise.spec.ts).

 ### Steps to run the tests